ironbar/orangutan/reports/04_Modeling.md

 It is surprinsing that a model trained for category obstacles achieves better scores on food category than models trained for food.

+Using a number of epochs of 6 is worse than 3, both in speed and reward.

+Experiments take a long time and that makes harder the iterative improvement process.

+Using a bigger batch size such as 512 seems to improve results.

 <!---
 Arenas config